openvinotoolkit/openvino/docs/ops/comparison/NotEqual_1.md

 multi-directional broadcast rules.

 **Detailed description**
-Before performing comparison operation, input tensors *a* and *b* are broadcasted if their shapes are different and `auto_broadcast` attributes is not `none`.
+Before performing comparison operation, input tensors *a* and *b* are broadcasted if their shapes are different.
 Broadcasting is performed according to `auto_broadcast` value.

 After broadcasting *NotEqual* does the following with the input tensors *a* and *b*: